polux/dart-polymer-dart-examples/README.md

 * The `extends` attribute on polymer-element is optional.
 If you use it, you should use the form of `<div is="my-element">`.
 If you omit the `extends` attribute, you are safe to use `<my-element>`.

+* If you expose a non-String field as a custom attribute on a custom element, be sure to initialize it with a default value.
+This tells polymer.dart how to convert the text value from the attribute to the correctly typed field in your class for your custom element.

 ## Questions

-* How do we set a custom attribute with a literal? e.g. foo="11" ?

-* How to set FancySyntax now?
-TemplateElement.syntax doesn't exit.
-  Do we need to update FancySyntax's README ?

 * Why do I need to manually repeatedly call dirtyCheck() when I want to bind an input field to a model field ?